NotePlan/plugins/jgclark.Summaries/README.md

 - 'Include sparkline graphs?' true or false

 ### Calling from a Template
-This command can be used in any Template, but is particularly designed to be used from a "Daily Note Template" by including a command tag in a template such as:
+This command can be used in any Template, but is particularly designed to be used from a "Daily Note Template" by including a '**progressUpdate()**' command tag in a template such as:
 ```
 <%- progressUpdate({period: 'wtd', progressHeading: 'Habits', showSparklines: true}) %>
 ```